 Keep in mind the dates in which you’ll be absent!
 If the holiday is at the end or beginning of the month (or if you have any open invoices), make sure you send a reminder to your owners and pay your suppliers ahead of time.
 If you’re willing to check up on your clients during the holidays, check to see if you’ll have secure computer and internet access while on your holiday break or vacation.
 Otherwise, it’s best to have that squared away before you leave.

 3. Tidy up and get prepared for when you return

 Ready for the holidays?
 Not so fast.
 Before you go, make sure your workspace is tidy and secure.
 In order to protect your future renters’ and current clients’ information, check to see if you have any of the following in an unlocked, unsecured location:

 Be sure to properly destroy information you don’t need anymore using a cross-cut shredder and securely lock documents you do need in a filing cabinet.
 It’s also a good idea to fully shut down your computer and log out of any accounts that would give an outsider access to sensitive information.

 If you find you have a little time before you go, give yourself a fresh start for when you get back with our email inbox organizational resource.
 You can also plan for next year’s property management goals here.

 By sending holiday notifications, nailing out your emergency plan, ensuring the right people are getting paid, reminding your tenants of good security measures, and tidying up your office, you’ll all set for your holiday vacation!
 Now that you’ve got your property management tasks down, you can freely focus on your holiday break with no worries and come back as a refreshed real estate agent.
 Happy holidays!

-What's on your holiday task list?
+What's first on your holiday task list?